berteh/ScribusGenerator/README.md

 The (csv) Data File
 --------

 **Scribus Generator** expects a CSV file (_Comma Separated Values_), which is very simple to create with a standard spread sheet editor (such as [LibreOffice](http://www.libreoffice.org/) or Excel): enter the data and save/export as CSV.
-UTF-8 encoding is recommended.
+Just make sure your CSV file is encoded in UTF-to have a full character set (accents, braille, math, cyrillic, symbols,...).

 ![Illustration: Data File for Generator](pic/SG-05.png)